WuZongWei6/Pixelization/README.md

 <img src=./teaser.jpg />

 ## Description
 This is the official implementation of the SIGGRAPH Asia 2022 paper "Make Your Own Sprites: Aliasing-Aware and Cell-Controllable Pixelization".
-Paper can be found at [here](https://dl.acm.org/doi/pdf/10.1145/3550454.3555482).
+Paper can be found at [here](https://dl.acm.org/doi/pdf/10.1145/3550454.3555482) or [download paper](http://www.shengfenghe.com/?attachment_id=26675&download=1).

 ## Video Demo
 Please see our [video demo](https://youtu.be/ElpXLF8nY1c) on YouTube.